 - asking any one of the dispute resolution schemes

-For information and contact details for the four dispute resolution schemes in New Zealand, see “Where to go for more support” at the end of this chapter.
+For information and contact details for the four dispute resolution schemes in New Zealand (see: “Where to go for more support” at the bottom of this page).

 How are complaints resolved?